ortus-docs/contentbox-docs/back-end-development/back-end-development/modules/build-an-admin-module.md

 ## Next Step - Reload our Application and Test the Entrypoint

 Lets reload our application with `/?fwreinit=1` or Reload Application from the admin cog dropdown menu.
-Now lets try hitting out entrypoint `/mysecrets` and you'll see something like this.
+Now lets try hitting our entrypoint `/mysecrets` and you'll see something like this.

 ![ContentBox View 1](../../../developing/back\_end/modules/view1.jpg)